r0w3r/nauka/perl/list_arrays.md

 ($dino) = something;            # still list context!!
 ```
 ### Using List-Producing Expressions in List context
-Going this direction is straightforward: **if an expression doesn't normally
+Going in this direction is straightforward: **if an expression doesn't normally
-have a list value, the scalar value is atomaticaly promoted to make a
+have a list value, the scalar value is automatically promoted to make a
 one-element list:**
 ```perl
 @fred = 6 * 7;          #gets the one-element list (42)